 Second, rainforests are not some dark and obscure place where “strange” things happen.
 There is no magic.
 There are no “dark forces” nor mujer empolleradas, ceguas, nor chupacabras (all are Central American folklore).
 Like everywhere, rainforests are ecosystems.
 Variables can be calculated.
 Information can be gathered.
 Science works.

-Unexplainable things only happen when poor decisions are made or criminals are involved (or both).
-In the case of two girls going missing at the same time – it’s certain that criminal activity was involved.
+Unexplainable things only happen when poor decisions are made (such as poor planning or overestimation of one’s capabilities), or criminals are involved (or both).
+In the case of two girls going missing at the same time under these conditions – it’s almost 100% certain that criminal activity was involved.
 There is no reason for two experienced travelers to disappear simultaneously near frequently used walking paths.
+Yes, hikers disappear fairly often around the world.
+It would be foolish to ignore that.
+But attention to detail is important: Very seldomly throughout history have multiple hikers disappeared simultaneously while on frequently used public trails.
+Those nuances are key.

-Humans are the culprit.
-Opportunists knew they could get away a crime, so they did that – and there wasn’t any repercussions.
-Panama’s authorities should feel deeply ashamed for protecting the criminals that were involved in this crime.
+Panama’s authorities should feel deeply ashamed for not thoroughly investigating this crime, and for potentially protecting the criminals that were involved in this crime.
 Two women lost their lives while Panama’s authorities hid in embarrassment instead of responsibly investigating this case to the fullest extent possible – Que vergonzoso!

 A Final Word